ItzGuled/horiseon-code-refractor/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+## HTML, CSS, and Git: Code Refactor for Horiseon

 ## The Motivation